SachsKaylee/you-have-been-warned/README.md

 }
 ```

-2. Open a terminal and enter `npm i` followed by `npm run start`.
-A browser window with further instructions will now open.
+Time to spin it up!
+Open a terminal in the and enter `npm i` followed by `npm run start`(NodeJS required).
+A browser window will now open that allows you to add the bot to your server.

+If no browser window opened go to `https://discordapp.com/oauth2/authorize?&client_id=<CLIENTIDHERE>&scope=bot&permissions=8` (Replace `<CLIENTIDHERE>` with your client ID).

+Keep in mind that once you close the Terminal the bot will no longer respond to commands.